RasmusEdgar/dintwm/README.md

 * v1.1
   - Make window handling proper by not manipulating bits in windows not owned by dintwm
-      - Keep track of windows in ptr to index LUT instead
+      - Keep track of windows in ptr indexed LUT instead
   - Fix memory leak in commodity code
   - Cleanup of code
   - Remove ketopt dependency